mrjeanjoseph/mrjeanjoseph/README.md

 ## Hello there 👋

 I am a .NET web developer focusing on delivering secured digital assets and values without sacrificing performance.
-I am passionate about everything metaverse; web3, blockchain, bitcoin, crypto, ethereum and blah blah blah (you'll never hear the end of it).🕺🏽
+I am passionate about everything metaverse; web3, blockchain, bitcoin, crypto, ethereum and blah blah blah (about enough to get both of us confused).🕺🏽

 **I am currently working with**